All Indigenous languages in Canada are in danger of disappearing.

 -

-Offer training and education programming to increase public knowledge and appreciation of the culture, history, language and traditions of Indigenous Peoples.
+Offer training and education programming to increase public knowledge and appreciation of the culture, history, languages and traditions of Indigenous Peoples.

 -